mattlianje/layoutz/README.md

 - We have `s"..."`, and [full-blown](https://github.com/oyvindberg/tui-scala) TUI libraries - but there is a gap in-between.
 - With LLM's, boilerplate code that formats & "pretty-prints" is **_cheaper than ever_**...
 - Thus, **_more than ever_**, "string formatting code" is spawning, and polluting domain logic
-- Utlimately, **layoutz** is just a tiny, declarative DSL to combat this
+- Ultimately, **layoutz** is just a tiny, declarative DSL to combat this

 ## Core concepts
 - Every piece of content is an `Element`